stehuang/snoe/README.md

 - package `bnlearn`: modifications made by building upon the PC algorithm, finding conditional independence relations, learning edge orientations, and evaluating learned graphs
 - package `mgcv`: implemented Generalized Additive Models (GAM) as our choice of the regression method
 - package `infotheo`: discretizes the data and calculated the pairwise mutual information between two variables for the conditional independence test in the PC algorithm
-- package `phsl`: uses few functions for learning edge orientations in the initial stage